How to Cure Salmon in One Savory Recipe

 Salt, Sugar, and Dill-Cured Salmon Recipe

-“Curing with salt, sugar, and dill is one of the maximum conventional strategies for making cured salmon.
-It’s an attempted-and-true method you can’t cross wrong with so long as you operate sparkling salmon.
+“Curing with salt, sugar, and dill is one of the most conventional strategies for making cured salmon.
+It’s an attempted-and-true method you can’t cross wrong with if you operate sparkling salmon.
 In the following recipe, I pair this salmon with crème fraîche and some traditional accents on toast — but I inspire you to use your imagination.
-It can make its way into omelets, top bagels, or eggs Benedict, or be it appears that evidently sliced onto a charcuterie platter.
+It can make its way into omelets, top bagels, or eggs Benedict, or it appears to be sliced onto a charcuterie platter.
 It’s an extremely versatile component.
-You also can use this equal method with other fish, including trout or bass.”
+You also can use this method equally with other fish, including trout or bass.”Ingredients:

 1 c (300 g) kosher salt